raig4359/fdk-client-kotlin/documentation/APPLICATION.md

 Success.
 Returns a cart object as shown below.
-Refer `AddCartResponse` for more details.
+Refer `AddRequestCartResponse` for more details.

-Schema: `AddCartResponse`
+Schema: `AddCartDetailResponse`

 *Examples:*